Pylons/pyramid/docs/narr/hybrid.rst

 Combining Traversal and URL Dispatch
 ====================================

-When you write most :app:`Pyramid` applications, you'll be using one or the other of two available :term:`context finding` subsystems: traversal or URL dispatch.
-However, to solve a limited set of problems, it's useful to use *both* traversal and URL dispatch together within the same application.  :app:`Pyramid` makes this possible via *hybrid* applications.
+When you write most :app:`Pyramid` applications, you'll be using one or the other of two available :term:`resource location` subsystems: traversal or URL dispatch.
+However, to solve a limited set of problems, it's useful to use *both* traversal and URL dispatch together within the same application.
+:app:`Pyramid` makes this possible via *hybrid* applications.

 .. warning::